-Are you wondering what to do in the spring September school holiday activities Brisbane style?
-We have just updated this article today and it gives you a detailed list of the all best things to do this spring with kids in Brisbane.
+Are you wondering what to do in the winter school holiday activities Brisbane style?
+We have just updated this article today and it gives you a detailed list of the all best things to do this June & July with kids in Brisbane.
 We have a huge range of school holiday ideas as well as updated school holiday events in this bumper guide.
 It is written by locals for locals…. and visitors too!

 School holiday activities in Brisbane are easy to organise when you have our detailed list of school holiday ideas.
 Our local guide will be an invaluable tool to help you plan!

-As we head into spring we, once again are grateful for Brisbane’s weather that is perfect for both indoor and outdoor activities with kids.
-Check the Brisbane weather for your planned day trip this spring and then get into our list of Brisbane school holiday ideas!
+As we head into winter we, once again are grateful for Brisbane’s weather that is perfect for both indoor and outdoor activities with kids.
+Check the Brisbane weather for your planned day trip this June/July and then get into our list of Brisbane school holiday ideas!

 We have created an up to date list of the best school holiday activities with fun things to do in Brisbane with kids.
-These September/October 2021 school holidays will be a little different to previous years, but we have still found excellent ideas for fun things to do in Brisbane with kids.
+These June/July 2022 school holidays are getting back to the way we remember things to be so we have found excellent ideas for fun things to do in Brisbane with kids.

-We have compiled the complete guide to the best school holiday activities over the spring school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities over the winter school holidays to help make your life so much easier!

-The September school holidays in Brisbane are Saturday 18 September to Monday 5 October 2021
+The June/July school holidays in Brisbane are Saturday 25 June to Sunday 10 July 2022.